pinohu/DYNASTY/ohu-legacy-codex/README.md

 ## Overview

-The **The Legacy Codex** is a comprehensive, production-ready operating manual designed to guide the Ohu Family (Ikechukwu Polycarp Nnamdi Ohu, Judith Huchukwuyem Ohu, and their children) in building, managing, and preserving a multi-generational business empire for the next **365 years**.
+The **Legacy Codex** is a comprehensive, production-ready operating manual designed to guide the Ohu Family (Ikechukwu Polycarp Nnamdi Ohu, Judith Huchukwuyem Ohu, and their children) in building, managing, and preserving a multi-generational business empire for the next **365 years**.

 This Bible provides complete blueprints for:
 - Legal and fiduciary structures (Dynasty Trusts, Entity Architecture)